Feature Space Exploration For Planning Initial Benthic AUV Surveys: Conclusions and Future Work

 \section{Conclusions and Future Work}

-Making feature space exploration the goal of initial benthic surveys increases the likelihood that the initial surveys will comprehensively sample the benthic habitats.

-Two methods were proposed to explore the feature space.
-While both methods displayed similar results, the flexibility of the \textit{InfoRRT} method made it a more suitable method for this problem.
-Furthermore, its adaptability makes it appropriate for use in future ongoing surveys.

-These methods can increase the information collecting on initial surveys given a set budget, therefore increasing utility of the vehicles and making better use of ship time.
+The large spatial extents of survey areas combined with the small sensor footprint necessitate efficient sampling of the survey area to maximise the information collected with limited resources.
+Bathymetry of an area can be collected efficiently and has a tangible connection to the benthic habitats present and can therefore be used as a prior to plan initial surveys.
+We present a principled approach that links feature based active learning to information gathering planning, to plan initial benthic surveys that comprehensively explore the feature space.
+By developing a reward function that prioritises samples that are distinct from those already on the path, the informativeness of the entire trajectory is maximised.

+A set of informative planners that utilise the reward function is proposed.
+These planners either plan freeform surveys (\textit{MCTS}, \textit{RRT}) or place survey templates (\textit{Templates}).
+All these planners exhibit significant performance improvements over random transects, highlighting the benefit of an informed survey.
+Furthermore, these paths more thoroughly explore the feature space than the \textit{Cluster-TSP} method, where each of the bathymetric cluster types are visited.
+When planning freeform surveys, the \textit{RRT} method performs marginally better on most datasets than the \textit{MCTS} method.
+When the survey template being evaluated is matched well to the informative areas of the survey area, informatively placing survey templates is an effective method for planning.

+We demonstrate planning using two different feature extraction methods for the bathymetry; geometric features and encoded features.
+For both feature representations the informed survey paths comprehensively explore the feature space.
+However, as the number of dimensions increases, sparsity and distance concentration can reduce interpretability of the results.
+The relatively large distances between seemingly similar terrain can lead the planners to over-sample in some areas.
+This can be seen in some of the surveys based on large feature spaces, with the planners preferring to focus on rugose reef sections rather than visiting other areas of the survey area.
+Therefore the dimensionality of the feature space should be carefully considered as there is a tradeoff between expressibility of the feature space and the ability to plan over it.

+The field trials conducted showed a shorter informative survey could still explore the feature space, but indicated further work is necessary to improve the planners to satisfy real-world constraints and objectives.
+Further development could also focus on making the planner more risk-averse, including ensuring the trajectory is safe when there are localisation errors.

-Future work will focus on ongoing surveys of the same area, where the habitat model will be used to guide the AUV to areas that will most improve the model.
+Future work will focus on ongoing surveys of the same area, where a habitat model will be used to guide the AUV to areas that will most improve the model.
+Another avenue of further research will look at adapting this survey planning method to different vehicle modalities, such as drifting AUVs.